NASM-COURSE-FRAMEWORK/Template_V1/README.md

 - Create buttons for launching each chapter.
 - Create progress bars for each chapter displayed above each button using the local storage variables.
 - Create an image rotator with exercise images and perhaps adds.

+8. Quiz Function
+- Develop new HTML template with a quiz function.
+- Quiz should use XML to import text and answers from existing moodle XML files.
+That way we do not need to rewrite all quiz items.
+- Develop CSS styles and media queries to make quiz look nice.

 CSS
 1. Clean up all current CSS code with comments for updating later.